MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Experiments

 \textbf{Style modification.} Furthermore, \model~can easily generate images adhering to any artistic style.
 The style of images is notoriously hard to describe in image generation prompts and has even led to the development of monetized prompt databases for long, obfuscated prompts.
 This is mostly due to the magnitude of factors that have to be accounted for, such as the color palette, composition, contrast, etc. Fortunately, all of these aspects can easily be expressed through exemplary (reference) images.
 Fig.~\ref{fig:style_transfer} depicts examples where arbitrary styles are applied to various scene descriptions. \model~delivers high-quality outputs that show the prompted scene in the desired style.

 \textbf{Multilingualism.} Lastly, the strong multilingual embedding alignment makes \model~largely invariant to the language of input prompts.
 Our model fully supports input prompts in five languages: English, German, French, Spanish, and Italian.
 In line with our results on language alignment, Fig.~\ref{fig:multilingual_example} shows that the same prompt in different languages yields largely similar images.
 This improves accessibility and expands the group of users, regardless of their native language.
-Moreover, Fig.~\ref{fig:expressivness} depicts that languages can even differ within the same input.
-This further emphasizes \model's expressiveness, allowing users to express themselves in various ways.
+Moreover, Fig.~\ref{fig:expressivness} demonstrates that languages can even differ within the same input.
+This further emphasizes \model's expressiveness, allowing users to construct prompts in various ways.